-The Tecsun ICR100 is designed to use a 4 Gb Micro SD Card (supplied) that provides up to 60 hours of recording endurance!
+The Tecsun ICR100 is designed to use a 4 Gb Micro SD Card (not supplied) that provides up to 60 hours of recording endurance!

 The Tecsun ICR100 is powered by a high-capacity 1,000mAh Lithium rechargeable and removable battery, providing up to 20 hours of nonstop use on a single charge.
 The battery can be charged with the Tecsun Australian USB Power Adaptor 240v*

 The Tecsun ICR100 provides exceptional audio clarity for its 1.5″ full range speaker held within the specially designed acoustic chamber, the Tecsun ICR-100 offers exceptional, distortion-free, ear-delicious sound quality further enhanced by the radio’s use of DSP.